 We’ve all experienced the “too many cooks in the kitchen” phenomenon.
 Combat this phenomenon by incorporating consolidated feedback into your review process.
 If your work has to pass through multiple teams, ask that only one person from each team provide their team’s feedback.
 This will prevent unnecessary back-and-forth within your storyboard and make your reviewers’ feedback more actionable.

 Get all these extras in our free storyboard template download!

 Download Maestro’s eLearning storyboard template and get started on streamlining your course development.
-We’ll also give you a completed storyboard and course so you can see how we use it.

 P.S.
 We also put together a few other resources for you and your team!
 Check out our checklist on how to select great stock photography for your learning, and the SME interview guide you need when you’re thinking about how to put users first—it’s in our post on training with heart: 3 strategies on how to build user empathy.